luizfernandosg/crowdstaking-v2-KarmaGAP-integration/README.md

 We have the bread smart contracts in this repo as a submodule so we can compile and deploy any version we like to our anvil node.

-This will run the solidity script in contracts/script/DeployLocal.s.sol to deploy both the yield distributor contract (voting) and the buttered bread contract (lp token locking).
-Dont' worry about the bread contract itself as it rarely changes.

-_todo: write deployed contract addresses to JSON file to import in app config._

 ```sh
 $ cd contracts
 $ forge script script/Deploy.s.sol:Deploy --broadcast --rpc-url http://localhost:8545 --private-key 0x2a871d0798f97d79848a013d4936a73bf4cc922c825d33c1cf7073dff6d409c6 --legacy
 ```

+This will run the solidity script in contracts/script/Deploy.s.sol to deploy both the yield distributor contract (voting) and the buttered bread contract (lp token locking).
+Dont' worry about the bread contract itself as it rarely changes, we can rely on the version available on the fork.

-The contract addresses will be writted to file as JSON so they can be imported in `src/chainConfig.ts`
+The contract addresses will be written to file as JSON in `contracts/out` so they can be imported in `src/chainConfig.ts`

 ### What else?